lansuite/lansuite/website/docs/guides/guides-upgrade.md

 Visit "Admin-Page" -> "Lansuite updaten / reparieren" ->> "Datenbank updaten und verwalten".
 This is also available at `http(s)://<your-domain>/index.php?mod=install&action=db`.

+### Execute Rewrite of menu items and permissions

+Visit "Admin-Page" -> "Lansuite updaten / reparieren" ->> "Menüeinträge neu schreiben".
+This is also available at `http(s)://<your-domain>/index.php?mod=install&action=dbmenu`.
+This rewrites all menue entries and permissions.
+Keep in mind that this also resets any customizing done to the installation.
+You can also selectively update/reset each module in the related module settings

 ### Test your installation

 Now is the time to look if everything is as expected.